 The recommended dosage of Licorice Root Powder is 150 – 300mg, per day.

 - While many brew it into a tea, it can also be used as a flavoring within desserts and other culinary treats.

 - We suggest sparkling it on top of your favorite ice cream or dusting it onto a freshly baked cake for an invigorating spark of flavor.

-- For even faster intake, you can also make your own Licorice Root Powder capsules by utilizing one of our easy-to-use capsule filling machines.
+- For even faster intake, you can also make your own Licorice Root supplement capsules by utilizing one of our easy-to-use capsule filling machines.